- Certificate in Global Citizenship

 - Make an active contribution to your group work in your first and second years

 - Submit a reflective assignment in your third year on your experience of the Global Citizenship course and your own development as a global citizen (this should draw on your experiences attending the lecture series and on what you have learned as a result of your international study or work experience).

 Students on the course will complete an international study, research, or work experience placement related to their degree.

 As a Global Citizenship student you should expect to learn through:

 - Placement opportunities

-There are also a number of events including a tailored careers afternoon.
 You’ll also participate in small group work and present this work at the Global Citizenship Forum.